Info for international applicants

 Undergraduate studies: Bachelor and state examinations

 Bachelor’s and state examination degrees are classed as undergraduate degree programs.
 In order to be admitted to a bachelor’s or state examination degree, you will need to be proficient in German and in possession of a university entrance qualification.
-In addition, admission to many bachelor’s degree programs and all state examinations is dependent on further conditions, e.g. pre-registration, aptitude tests or local or national admission restrictions which depend in turn on the average grade of your school leaving certificate (“numerus clausus”).
+In addition, admission to many bachelor’s degree programs and all state examinations is dependent on further conditions, e.g. pre-registration, academic advising and orientation, aptitude tests or local or national admission restrictions which depend in turn on the average grade of your school leaving certificate (“numerus clausus”).

 The standard period of study for bachelor’s degree programs is three to a maximum of four years.
 In state examination degree programs, which are interspersed with internships, the period of study can vary widely from subject to subject.